 Mine goes something like this.

-So many powerful stories spring to mind across that four years but it was one job on a weekend in Summer that I’ll never forget.
-I was asked at the last minute to wear the Prime Possum costume at the Central West pet expo.
+So many powerful stories spring to mind across that four years in the Central West.
+There was one job I’ll never forget.
+I was asked to wear the Prime Possum costume at the Central West pet expo.
 The receptionist who normally had the starring role was sick.
-Just smile and wave they said.
-The suit had a huge tail and colleagues forgot to warn me not to turn around quickly when greeting the toddlers.
+‘Just smile and wave’, they said.
+The suit had a huge tail, and colleagues forgot to warn me not to turn around quickly when greeting the toddlers.
 Carnage.